DandelionSprout/DandelionSprout/README.md

 * Listens to: Probably https://www.deezer.com/playlist/4419236002.
 * Love of my life: Disney Fairies.
 * Children: None (sterilised).
+* Avatar source: An OC for the original Lalaloopsy Nickelodeon cartoon I tried to draw.
+I'm far from being ArtStation or Pixiv levels of good.
 * Work environment: An allround multimedia quasi-workstation PC with Windows 10.
 Also has a Raspberry Pi 4 with Raspberry Pi OS Bullseye as a webserver.
 MX Blue keyboard, sideheld Evoluent mouse, AOC AGON 1440p 160Hz IPS monitor in portrait mode, 4.0 surround (emulating 5.1) with 2 pairs of USB speakers, 2 UPS batteries, a 10Gb Ethernet LAN setup, and 300/30 broadband.